NASX - Native American Studies

 NASX 304 Native American Beliefs and Philosophy: 3 Credits (3 Lec)

-PREREQUISITE: NASX 105D or NASX 232D and upper division standing or consent of instructor.
+PREREQUISITE: NASX 105D or NASX 232D and junior standing or consent of instructor.
 An in-depth analysis of specific contemporary and historic, tribal, and pan-Indian beliefs.
 Basic elements of Native American religions are defined from the perspective of the practitioner's understanding of their contributions to distinct cosmologies.
 The legal protection of Native American religions frames the analysis

 NASX 310 Native Cultures of North America: 3 Credits (3 Lec)